-Consideration - Payments that are Consideration: What is the VAT status of salary sacrifice arrangements?
+Consideration - Payments that are Consideration: What is the VAT status of payments deduction from salary?

 Where deductions are made from salary for goods or services provided by an employer to their employees they are liable for VAT.
 The remuneration an employee forgoes is consideration for the taxable benefits provided and output VAT will be due from and input VAT recoverable by the employer in accordance with the normal rules.

 Before the CJEU judgment in Astra Zeneca (Case C-40/09) our policy was to distinguish between the VAT treatment of supplies of goods and services paid for by employees under:

 - Deduction from salary - where an amount is deducted from an employee’s pay in return for a supply of goods or services by the employer.
 Output tax is due on the amount deducted from the employee’s salary and input tax recoverable in accordance with the normal rules.

 - Reduction in salary (often referred to as salary sacrifice) - for VAT purposes “salary sacrifice” describes an arrangement where an employee opts to receive optional benefits provided by the employer and forgoes part of their salary in return.
 Employees who choose to take a benefit have their employment contracts amended (or enter into new contracts) to reflect the new arrangements.

 In order to allow businesses time to implement the Astra Zeneca judgment HMRC introduced the following transitional rules:

 i For salary sacrifice agreements in place (signed or otherwise agreed) before Revenue and Customs Brief 28/11 announcing the change was issued on 28 July 2011 and which extend beyond 31 December 2011, employers do not have to account for VAT on salary sacrifice payments until: